St Mary’s Church,

 Next concert

-Tickets £10, students over 16 half price, children free.
+Tickets £12 non members £10 society members, students over 16 half price, children free.
 Unreserved seating but please respect Covid prevention advice -Tickets on the door.

 Click Here for concert programme